dustedmtl/lastu/USAGE.md

 ### List of query keys

 String properties:
+ - basic features
    - form
    - lemma
    - pos
    - word class
+ - wildcard queries for form
    - start
      - form begins with string
    - middle
      - form contains string, but does not start or end with it
    - end
-   - form end with string
+     - form ends with string
  - noun features
    - nouncase
    - nnumber